abpframework/abp/docs/en/Migration-Guides/Abp-8-2-Blazor-Web-App.md

 }
 ````

-For Blazor wasm and Blazor Server applications, you need to set `IsBlazorWebApp` to `true` and not need change the `InteractiveAuto`.
+For Blazor WASM and Blazor Server applications, you need to set `IsBlazorWebApp` to `true` and not need to change the `InteractiveAuto`:

 ````json
 {